FuneralSuits18/system-design-101/README.md

 - URL

-URL stands for Uniform Resource Locator, the key concept of HTTP.
+URL stands for Uniform Resource Locator, the key concept of HTTP (Hypertext Transfer Protocol).
 It is the address of a unique resource on the web.
 It can be used with other protocols like FTP and JDBC.

 - URN